-Visit an alimenatri and stock up on goodies for a picnic.
-The Boboli Gardens, behind the Pitti Palace are perfect, exquisitely maintained and filled with artwork and grottos to explore.
+I always love visiting a local alimenatri and stocking up on goodies for a picnic.
+The Boboli Gardens, behind the Pitti Palace are a perfect place, being exquisitely maintained and filled with artwork and grottos to explore.
 Florence’s public park, the Cascine, was once the Medici dairy farm before it became a hunting reserve.
 Shelley wrote his Ode to The West Wind here, and a statue marks the spot where the Maharajah of Kohlapur, who died in Florence in 1870, was cremated.

-Another option is to catch the no. 7 bus up to Fiesole, an old Etruscan hilltown above Florence.
-For the price of a bus ticket, you get a tour past the icons of Forence as the bus winds through the city up to Fiesole.
+Another option is to catch the no. 7 bus up to Fiesole, an old Etruscan hill-town above Florence.
+For the price of a bus ticket, you get a tour past the icons of Florence as the bus winds through the city up to Fiesole.
 This ancient town boasts Etruscan ruins, a beautiful Franciscan monastery, and stunning views over Florence.
 Villas built by wealthy Florentines in the Renaissance dot the countryside, including the Villa Medici.
-In the foresttips above the town is the spot where Leonardo tried to fly.
-For the energetic, the walk back down into Florence passes forgotten churches and encompassses the Tuscan countryside.
+In the forest above the town is a plaque marking the spot where Leonardo once tried to fly.
+For the energetic, the walk back down into Florence passes forgotten churches encompasses the beauty of the Tuscan countryside.

 No Backpacks In Florence

-Unless you wish to spend all day having it searched whenever you enter a museum or church, then checking it into a cloak room (you won’t be allowed to carry it through a museum or art gallery), leave back packs and bulky day bags at the hotel.
+Unless you wish to spend all day being searched whenever you enter a museum or church, before being made to check your backpack into a cloak room (you won’t be allowed to carry it through a museum or art gallery), leave back packs and bulky day bags at the hotel.
 Bottles of water are also often confiscated.
 Handbags, however, are allowed through, as are camera bags.
 Besides, you won't look like a tourist (or at least, with a decent camera bag, you'll look like a professional one).

 Florence: Always Have A Plan B

 Places might be crowded, it might start raining, somewhere might suddenly close - there are always other options which don't involve traipsing across to the other side of the city.
-In a place such as Florence, simply wandering is alaways a great alternative, whether its discovering a perfurmary running since medieval times, or a workshop which restores artworks.
-Or simply sit somewhere, and watch the world go by as you gather your breat.
+I always have a list of things I want to see and do.
+I don't always stick to it, but it's great to have when the unexpected happens.
+In a place such as Florence, simply wandering is always a great alternative, whether its discovering a perfumery running since medieval times, or a workshop which restores artworks.
+Or simply sit somewhere, and watch the world go by as you gather your breath.

-And the gypsy?
-Perhaps guessing I don't believe in curses, her flow of expletives came to a colourful end, and she simply wandered away, cornered another tourist, and started again.
+And the lady so full of colourful language?
+Perhaps guessing I don't believe in curses, her flow of expletives came to an abrupt end, and she simply wandered away, cornered another tourist, and started again.